mitoc/website/_pages/events/courses.md

 Glaciers are a common medium necessary to climb some of the bigger peaks in the world.
 When crossing glaciers, however you will come across snow bridges and crevasses.
 Learning proper technique for crossing this terrain is covered in the course as well as rescuing someone from a crevasse.

-{% template panel.html title: "Details" id: "glacier-detail" %}
+{% template panel.html title: "Details" id: "glacier-detail-panel" %}
   {% include_relative courses/glacier.md %}
 {% endtemplate %}